Acute Myeloid Leukemia (AML)

 Aetiological Classification

-• Secondary AML (s-AML): Evolves from pre-existing MDS or myeloproliferative neoplasms (MPNs).
+• Evolves from MDS or myeloproliferative neoplasms.

 Recent Updates in AML Classification

-• Expanded definitions of genetic abnormalities.
+• Expanded genetic definitions.

-• Emphasised the integration of cytogenetic and molecular data for classification.
+• Emphasised integrated cytogenetic and molecular diagnosis.

 Epidemiology